semluc/Rnotes/index.md

 <td>

     Hi, my name is Lucas, <div style="margin-bottom:0.5em;"></div>
-    I'm a research assistant and PhD candidate at the Department of Psychology (Applied Psychology) at the University of Innsbruck, Austria.
-My Phd project focuses on self-actualization and authenticity in occupational settings—a topic that I explore empirically via quantitative data analysis.
+    I'm a research assistant and PhD student at the Department of Psychology, Applied Psychology at the University of Innsbruck, Austria.
+My Phd project focuses on self-actualization and authenticity in occupational settings—a topic that I explore empirically via quantitative and qualitative data.
 I am particularly interested in work-related predictors and outcomes of self-actualization and its link to authenticity.
 In addition, I am interested in current theoretical understandings and applications of these concepts.
     <div style="margin-bottom:0.5em;"></div>
     I am a strong proponent of open and collaborative science.
 Next to applied psychology I very much interested in quantitative data analysis and data science in general.
 In my free time I like to tinker with hardware, software, and coding; I like to ride my road bike and play the piano.
     <br><br>